Evelyn-Zhang4/Evelyn-Zhang4.github.io/_pages/about.md

 ## Positions and Scientific Appointments

-2021 -	Postdoctoral Researcher, Mayo Clinic
+Postdoctoral Researcher, Mayo Clinic  (2021 -	present)

-2017 – 2020	Teaching Assistant, University of Cincinnati
+Teaching Assistant, University of Cincinnati  (2017 – 2020)

-2017 – 2020	Student Member, Biophysical Society
+Student Member, Biophysical Society   (2017 – 2020)

-2016 – 2017	Student Member, IEEE
+Student Member, IEEE  (2016 – 2017)

-2015 – 2020	Research Assistant, University of Cincinnati
+Research Assistant, University of Cincinnati  (2015 – 2020)

-2013 – 2015	Research Assistant, University of Electronic Science and Technology of China
+Research Assistant, University of Electronic Science and Technology of China  (2013 – 2015)

 ## Honors

-2020  Graduate Student Engineer of the Month, University of Cincinnati
+Graduate Student Engineer of the Month, University of Cincinnati  (2020)

-2016	2nd Place in the Micro and Nanotechnology in Medicine Paper Competition
+2nd Place in the Micro and Nanotechnology in Medicine Paper Competition   (2016)

-2015 - 2020	University Graduate Scholarship, University of Cincinnati
+University Graduate Scholarship, University of Cincinnati   (2015 - 2020)

-2011 - 2014	People’s Scholarship, University of Electronic Science and Technology of China
+People’s Scholarship, University of Electronic Science and Technology of China  (2011 - 2014)